iliazeus/website/content/articles/js-explicit-resource-management-en/index.md

 emitter = null;
 // emitter won't be garbage collected
-// as long as listenre is alive
+// as long as listener is alive
 ```

 Using event subscriptions as an example, let's is what the new resource management syntax looks like.
 First, to implement the lifecycle logic: